bilal614/ImLogDetective/README.md

 This is a tool for viewing log files and logging data.
 It allows copying of logs from remote hosts and configuring text highlighting for ease of reading logging data.
+The tool is built using the popular dearimgui library for its UI.